bystrogenomics/bystro/README.md

 ## Bystro Annotator

+TLDR; The fastest and most complete data curation and annotation library in the world.

-TLDR; 1,000x+ faster than VEP, more complete annotation + online search (https://bystro.io) for datasets of up to 47TB (compressed) online, or petabytes offline.
+100,000x+ faster than VEP, 50x faster than Illumina, more complete annotation + online search (https://bystro.io) for datasets of petabytes in size.

 ![Bystro Performance](https://i.imgur.com/ve8hUF8.png)

+## Bystro Machine Learning

+We have novel, cutting edge algorithms for robust discovery, using Fair Machine Leaning principles.

 ## Bystro Publication